SEO – THE “MYTHICAL” SILVER BULLET

 WHAT IS SEO EXACTLY?

 Rest easy, no unicorns will be harmed while doing SEO.
-Search Engine Optimization as it’s name goes, means optimizing your website to rank better on search engine results.
+Search Engine Optimization as its name goes, means optimizing your website (or content) to rank better in search engine results.
 In general, there are 2 areas – On Page SEO, and Off Page SEO.
 They may sound like some science fiction geek stuff, but they are actually very straightforward.

 HOW DO SEARCH ENGINES WORK?

 Before we go deeper into SEO, we need to know how search engines work.
 How do they find your website?
 Pretty sure that did not happen by magic… nor do search engines have godly cyber powers to know everything.
 This short section will explain how search engines find websites and rank them in general.

 - Search engines have automated scripts that will “surf” the Internet, and collect data from web pages.
 We call this process “crawling”, and these automated scripts are commonly called “bots”, “crawlers”, or “spiders” (because they crawl).